 COUNTY.
-Montgomery County, Indiana, excluding the City of Crawfordsville, the two-mile limit and any other incorporated towns or municipalities.
+Montgomery County, Indiana, excluding the City of Crawfordsville, and any other incorporated towns or municipalities.

 DRAINAGE BOARD.
 The County Drainage Board.

 EASEMENT.
 A grant by a property owner to the public, a corporation or persons of the use of a strip or an area of land for specified uses and purposes.
 The easement includes areas set aside for access, drainage, recreational or seating purposes or for utilities.